kburnham/DAND-Right-Whale-Identification/ImageAnnotation/README.md

 <h4>2.
 Get a list of files to annotate.</h4>

+**Make sure that your repo is up to date with master before you do this.**

 To make sure that we don't duplicate effort, you first want to generate a list of files to annotate that have not already been annotated.

 Use the `AnnotateImages.ipynb` file in this directory to generate a temporary folder of images that can be imported into sloth for annotation.

 <h4>3.
 Annotate the files with sloth</h4>

 From within the `ImageAnnotation` folder on the github repo, these commands should launch sloth with your new batch of files to annotate.
+Be sure to substitute ######.json with a filename of your choice.

-<kbd>find ../../files_for_annotation/* -iname "*.jpg"| xargs sloth appendfiles annotations/new_file_name.json</kbd><br>
+<kbd>find ../../files_for_annotation/* -iname "*.jpg"| xargs sloth appendfiles annotations/######.json</kbd><br>
-<kbd>ln -s annotations/new_file_name.json .</kbd><br>
+<kbd>ln -s annotations/######.json .</kbd><br>
-<kbd>sloth --config sloth_configuration.py annotations/new_file_name.json</kbd><br>
+<kbd>sloth --config sloth_configuration.py annotations/######.json</kbd><br>

-Please keep the following in mind when annotation images:
+Please keep the following in mind when annotating images:

  - for all images you should make a square around the head of the whale using the 'head' tag.
 The square should include the full head and, when possible, the blowhole.
 I can't find a way for force a square, but do your best to make the aspect ratio 1:1.
- - you should also try to tag some negative areas with the 'neg; tag.
+ - you should also try to tag some negative areas with the 'neg' tag.
 These should either be background - like the water - or areas that might be confused for whales - wave patterns, foam, spray etc. You do not necesarrily need to identify negatives on all images.
  - Be sure that you are labelling heads 'head' and negatives 'neg'.
 It's tricky because the boxes are the same color.
 Press `esc` to get out of the editor and click on a box to see its tag.
 Also, please be sure to proofread your annotations (see below).
  - pressing `ctrl-F` should center the image on the sloth palette.
  - the space bar will load the next image
+ - click on the disk image in the top left corner to save your annotations to the json file

 Check out some sample annotations [here](sample_annotations/sample_annotations.md).
 Note that when you view them in sloth, all the boxes will be yellow.